fowled/scratchlib/README.md

 ```javascript
 const Scratchlib = require("scratchlib");
 ```
-Congrats - you can now access to the many properties this module offers!
+:tada: Congrats - you can now access to the many properties this module offers!

 ## Documentation
 In order to use a method, you must choose between creating an `async function` or by adding a callback with `.then()`.